 Feb 11, 2019

 Stripe, Twilio, and Heroku are all companies who market directly to developers.
 They have entire teams to build and maintain their documentation and other developer resources.
-When you take your documentation in-house, be ready to take the bulk of at least one engineer’s time for the initial build.
+When you write API documentation in-house, be ready to take the bulk of at least one engineer’s time for the initial build.
 Also remember that, like any software, the documentation will require maintenance.
 You’ll frequently require additional time from engineers to fix or update your docs.

 Starting from scratch isn’t a good option for most companies.
 Instead, you might look to open source frameworks as a foundation for your documentation.
 Most likely, you’ll still require some engineering time to customize the style and functionality.
 Just like in building your own, this method also requires maintenance.
 The good news is some of this will be handled by the open source community.
 However, you’ll still need to bring changes from the project into your documentation, or risk your installation becoming outdated.

 Finally, you can use a hosted option like Stoplight, which provides beautiful, customizable documentation.
-Going this route typically requires the least amount of engineer time, keeping your team focused on your core business.
+Going down this route typically requires the least amount of engineer time; keeping your team focused on your core business.
 Since many of these services are delivered in the cloud, updates are automatic and maintenance is minimal.